kwazunine/ActiveDirectoryDHCPNATPowerShellSrcript/README.md

 5. To configure the Active Directory Domain Controller, click the alert menu icon with the yellow triangle exclamation in the top right of Server Manager, then select 'Promote this server to a domain controller' in the drop down menu. <br/>
 <img src="https://i.imgur.com/In78fkJ.png" height="80%" width="80%" alt="Configure Active Directory"/>
 <br />
-6. Enter the domain 'jamrocknation.com(any domain name can be used)' into the 'Root domain name' field as shown below, then click 'Next'.  <br/>
+6. Enter the domain 'jamrocknation.com'(any domain name can be used) into the 'Root domain name' field as shown below, then click 'Next'.  <br/>
 <img src="https://i.imgur.com/Sn2HnQr.png" height="80%" width="80%" alt="Configure Active Directory"/>
 <br />
-7. Create a Directory Services Restore Mode password, then proceed to keep clicking 'Next' until the 'Install' button is no longer greyed out. <br/>
+7. Create a Directory Services Restore Mode password, then proceed by clicking 'Next' until the 'Install' button is no longer greyed out. <br/>
 <img src="https://i.imgur.com/2Z8FzMw.png" height="80%" width="80%" alt="Configure Active Directory"/>
 <br />
 8. Click the 'Install' button to let the process begin.
 Once the server is configured, a prompt stating the server is being restarted because Active Directory was installed will appear.
 Select 'Close' on the prompt to let the server restart.
 <img src="https://i.imgur.com/3W4uwgM.png" height="80%" width="80%" alt="Configure Active Directory"/>
 <br />
 <br />
-Windows Login Screen To Sign Into Domain:  <br/>
+Windows Login Screen to Login to the Domain:  <br/>
 9. After the server restarts, the login screen should appear as depicted in the image below.
-It will display the option to sign into the newly configured Active Directory Domain.
-Proceed to log in to the Domain. <br/>
+It will display the option to sign into the newly configured Active Directory Domain Controller.
+Proceed to log in to the Domain Controller. <br/>
 <img src="https://i.imgur.com/0CTkAPc.png" height="80%" width="80%" alt="Windows Login Screen To Sign Into Domain"/>
 </p>

-<h2 align="center">Create Organizational Unit & Active Directory Administrator User</h2>
+<h2 align="center">Create Organizational Unit and Active Directory Administrator User</h2>
 <p align="center">
 Create Organizational Unit:  <br/>
 Now that Active Directory is configured and deployed, the next step is to create an Organizational Unit for Domain administrator user accounts. <br/>
-1. Launch Active Directory Users and Computers via the Start Menu or Taskbar.
-Right-click the domain in the left sidebar, then select New>Organizational Unit as demonstrated in the image below. <br/>
+1. Launch 'Active Directory Users and Computers'.
+Right-click the domain name in the left sidebar, then select 'New' > 'Organizational Unit' as demonstrated in the image below. <br/>
 <img src="https://i.imgur.com/AQztRkV.png" height="80%" width="80%" alt="Create Organizational Unit"/>
 <br />
 2. Name the Organizational Unit following the format shown in the image below, then click the 'OK' button when finished. <br/>